You could follow random SEO advice and rely on tricks and rumors. Or you could take a rational approach to SEO.

 So, those are the most important factors I’d use if I had to build a new search engine.
 As a bonus I’ve gathered three more SEO tips for you.
 These are often talked about, but I’m not sure what to think of them.

 Top 3 controversial SEO tips

 3. Meta keywords.
-A representative from Google has directly said, that Google isn’t interested in meta keywords.
+A representative from Google has directly said that Google isn’t interested in meta keywords.
 Why not?!
 If there’s only a couple of meta keywords, they’re likely to represent the content accurately.
 And if there’s a hundred meta keywords, they tell that the page is probably spam.
 I don’t know what to think about this.
-Does Google lie, or does it waste a perfectly good way to rank webpages.
-I do define meta keywords for each post independently.
-But I write a maximum of five keywords.
+Does Google lie or does it waste a perfectly good way to rank webpages.

 2. Page source code.
 Some people claim a clean code would rank better than a messy one.
 I’m not an HTML expert but I find this difficult to believe.
 A search engine bot can easily scan through the code and only pay attention to the headers, paragraphs, and links.
 What’s the difference to the bot?
 Page speed certainly makes a difference (because it affects the users’ experience) and its affected by messy code, though.